 The entrance of the Gruta das Torres is made by the Algar da Ponte.

-In the visit it is possible to verify the transition of the very wooded natural landscape transforming into a different green environment, with moss and lichens on the walls and floors of the openings of the cave.
+During the visit, it is possible to observe the transition of the very wooded natural landscape into a different green environment, with moss and lichens on the walls and floors of the cave openings.

 The around 500 meters of visit last on average one hour and it can be observed different types of lava and geological formations, where it stands out the stalactites, lava stalagmites, side benches and lava balls.

-This cave exhibits on its interior several structures characteristic of the cavities of volcanic origin.
+This cave exhibits several structures characteristic of volcanic cavities.

-You will observe yet the existence of a fauna and flora that belong specifically to the cave.
+You will observe the presence of a fauna and flora specific to the cave.

 Possibly due to its dimension and depth, the temperature in its interior is sensibly constant throughout the year, varying more sharply near the opening.